-The call to redefine public safety and increase police accountability isn't only about the extrajudicial killing of George Floyd, or Breonna Taylor, or Michael Brown, or Eric Garner.
+The call to redefine public safety and increase police accountability is about more than the extrajudicial killing of George Floyd, or Breonna Taylor, or Michael Brown, or Eric Garner.
 Or Sandra Bland or the myriad other lives that have been extinguished at the hands of police violence.

 It's also about a system that is inequitable and has failed to protect black lives.

-From our justice system that is inherently unjust, to the war on drugs, to structures that have been set up with the intent to discriminate, to exclusionary redlining restricting access to neighborhoods and home ownership, to the racial wealth gap, to the inequities within our healthcare system, to Covid-19 related infections and mortality, and the maternal mortality rate of black mothers.
+From our justice system that is inherently unjust, to the war on drugs, to structures that have been set up with the intent to discriminate, to our system of mass incarceration that disproportionally incarcerates black and brown people, to exclusionary redlining restricting access to neighborhoods and home ownership, to the racial wealth gap, to the inequities within our healthcare system, to Covid-19 related infections and mortality, and the maternal mortality rate of black mothers.

 We must not only reform these systems, we must rebuild them with equity and racial justice at their core.
 We must also reinvest in programs, services, and supports that cultivate community health and safety.